SMS Meaning in Business Messaging (And How It Works)

 No, SMS by itself does not indicate that you’ve been blocked.
 Seeing “sent as SMS” means the message was routed over the cellular network instead of a data-based service like iMessage or RCS.

-If your messages no longer show “delivered,” stay in “sending,” or never appear in the recipient’s inbox, it may suggest they have turned off their phone, lost service, or changed numbers.
+If your messages no longer show “delivered,” stay in “sending,” or never appear in the inbox, it may suggest they have turned off their phone, lost service, or changed numbers.

 It’s also possible that the recipient’s device cannot support large messages or file attachments, which might affect how your messages are processed or delivered.